enifmada/EMSel/README.md

 --hidden_interp <str, default='chebyshev'>
     Whether to use Chebyshev nodes for spacing of hidden states (highly recommended) or linear (via --hidden_interp linear).
-Chebyshev nodes do not impact runtime and appear to significantly improve accuracy of selection coefficient estimation at high selection coefficients, especially for certain modes of selection.
+Chebyshev nodes do not impact runtime and significantly improve accuracy of selection coefficient estimation at high selection coefficients, especially for certain modes of selection.

 --ic_update_type <str, default='beta'>
     Method of estimating the initial condition.
 Options are:
     - "beta" - estimate the parameters of a beta distribution.
 Output dictionary values involving the initial distribution will have shape (N,2)
     - "delta" - estimate the parameter of a delta distribution.
 Output dictionary values will have shape (N, 1)
     - "baumwelch" - use the standard Baum-Welch EM update rules to estimate the weights for all hidden states.
 Output dictionary values will have shape (N, Ns), where Ns = the number of hidden states.
     - "fixed" - do not update the estimated initial condition.
-Output dictionary values will have shape (N, 1) Any other string will raise a ValueError.
+Output dictionary values will have shape (N, 1).
+    Any other string will raise a ValueError.

 --selection_modes <1+ str, default='all'>
     Which modes of selection to analyze under.
 You can list as many of ["neutral", "add", "dom", "rec", "het", "full"] as you would like.
 Neutral is automatically run.
 The default, "all", is a shorthand for running all modes of selection.

 --no_neutral
     Explicitly overrides the requirement that neutral be run for all simulation.
 Only to be used when parallelizing a simulation across mode of selection.

 --compute_cond
     Computes the log-likelihood that the allele is segregating at at least time point.
 Adds a key to the dictionary, "cond_correction_ll" containing an array of size (N,) corresponding to this probability for each replicate.
 Only used in estimating the effective population size.

 -nc, --num_cores <int, default=1>
     Number of cores to parallelize over.
 Joblib is used for parallelization, making EMSel easily parallizable on a computing cluster.

 -hs, --hidden_states <int, default=500>
     Number of hidden states to use in the HMM.
 Computing time scales as O(hidden states^3), roughly.
 Accuracy is reduced below approximately 200-250 hidden states.

 -t, --tol <float, default=1e-3>